pellegrinipedro/pellegrinipedro/README.md

 ### Hi there, I am Pedro! 👋

-I am an agronomic engineer working with geospatial technologies.
+I am an agronomic engineer working with geospatial technologies and simulation models.

-🔎 I’m currently doing my PhD at the University of Buenos Aires

-🌍 My research is focused on the estimation of crops yields using remote sensors

-💻 I really like programming in R and using Google Earth Engine

-🌱 I’m currently learning Python
+🔎 I’m currently working in Ag tech, focusing on science-based API development in Python.

+💻 I enjoy expanding my computer science knowledge, and currently learning unit testing.

+🌍 My main professional goal is to generate knowledge and tools to improve agriculture.

 <!--